 For those homeowners who want to know how to maintain a flat roof, the advice is straightforward though there will be potential worries over whether you should buy a house with a flat roof in the first place.

 Lots of homebuyers will be reluctant to buy a property that either has a flat roof or has a garage or extension with one because of the maintenance issues.

-Firstly, it’s important to ask the home seller whether they have maintained their flat roof effectively and a full survey will highlight any potential issues that the roof may have – this survey could be invaluable if the surveyor raises any potentially expensive issues.
+Of course, it’s important to ask the home seller whether they have maintained it effectively and a full survey will highlight any potential issues – this survey could be invaluable if the surveyor raises any potentially expensive issues.

 Insuring a property that has a flat roof